Rouic/pyramid.ninja/README.md

 * Node > 8

 ## Install Instructions
+* First you need an active Firebase project and account to deploy to - a free one will work fine.
+It's also recommended to have a local Firebase environment setup for testing.
-* Clone the repo into a lovely folder of your choosing
+* Clone the repo into a lovely folder of your choosing.
-* Run `bower install` from the public folder to install bower components
+* Run `bower install` from the public folder to install public bower components.
-* Run `npm install` from the functions folder to install bower components
+* Run `npm install` from the functions folder to install node modules for Firebase functions.
 * Run `firebase serve` to start the local server, default port is 5000.
 * Navigate to http://localhost:5000 in your favourite modern browser to see pretty things.

 If you can't tell, this thing is a bit beta, so feel free to submit issues and other fun stuff!

-Powered By Rouic!
+Powered By Rouic! www.rouic.com